-The Young Caregiver Council of Canada (YCCC) is a group of dedicated youth and young adult caregivers, whose aim is to represent and mobilize the stories and wisdom of young carers across Canada.
+The Young Caregivers Collective of Canada (YCCC), formerly Young Caregiver Council of Canada, is a community of youth and young adult carers dedicated to representing and mobilizing the stories and wisdom of young carers across Canada.
+The YCCC is an initiative of the Azrieli Foundation's Canadian Centre for Caregiving Excellence.

-Young caregivers (also known as young carers)* are generally understood as young people who support a family member or friend living with chronic illness, disability, mental health challenge, substance use, parental absence, aging needs, and/or other social or cultural factors (e.g., language).
+Young caregivers (also known as young carers)* are generally understood as young people who support a family member or friend living with chronic illness, disability, mental health challenges, substance use, parental absence, aging needs, and/or other social or cultural factors (e.g., financial insecurity, language difference. etc.).

-Many may not resonate with this definition or see themselves as 'caregivers'.
+*Many may not resonate with the term "young caregiver/carer" or see themselves as 'caregivers'.
 That's okay!
 If you support someone in your life or have a close family member/friend that experiences challenges, we would love to connect with you.

-If you do any of these things for a grandparent, parent, sibling, and/or other close family member or friend, you might be a young caregiver:
+If you do any of these things for a grandparent, parent, sibling, and/or other close family member or friend, you might be a young carer:

 manage someone's medicine and medical supplies